triton-inference-server/pytorch_backend/README.md

     state and a restart of the server may be required to continue serving successfully.

-* Multiple instances of the pytorch model on GPU do not always increase performance.
-Due to thread specific caching in pytorch, using multiple instances of the model interact negatively.
+* Multiple instances of the PyTorch model on GPU do not always increase performance.
+Due to thread specific caching in PyTorch, using multiple instances of the model interact negatively.
 See [here](https://github.com/pytorch/pytorch/issues/27902) for more details.
   Setting the parameter `DISABLE_OPTIMIZED_EXECUTION` to "true" in the model